 These blood clots usually occur in your:

 Your femoral vein runs along the inside of your legs from your groin area downward.
-Femoral vein thrombosis refers to a blood clot present in those veins.
-These veins are superficial, or close to the surface of the skin, and are often more prone to blood clots than deeper veins.
+Femoral vein thrombosis refers to a blood clot present in one of the branches of the femoral vein.
+The clot can form locally or travel upstream from the calf and relocate there.
+These veins are deep within the thigh and are more prone to blood clots than superficial veins.

 Symptoms of femoral vein thrombosis are similar to symptoms of DVT.